mrparkers/terraform-provider-keycloak/docs/resources/keycloak_saml_client_scope.md

 - `consent_screen_text` - (Optional) When set, a consent screen will be displayed to users authenticating to clients with this scope attached.
 The consent screen will display the string value of this attribute.
-- `include_in_token_scope` - (Optional) When `true`, the name of this client scope will be added to the access token property 'scope' as well as to the Token Introspection Endpoint response.
 - `gui_order` - (Optional) Specify order of the client scope in GUI (such as in Consent page) as integer.

 ### Import